pauljoohyunkim/peanutbutterFM/README.md

 ```
 git clone https://github.com/pauljoohyunkim/peanutbutterFM.git

+python peanutbutter.py
-python peanutbutter.py      # Try python3 instead if you have legacy Python.
+# Try python3 instead if you have legacy Python.
+# If you are given an error that you do not have PIL module, try:
+# pip install Pillow
+# or
+# pip3 install Pillow

 ```